 - Alfred P. Sloan Foundation/Department of Energy Postdoctoral Fellowship in Computational Molecular Biology, University of Virginia

-- Professor, Divisions of Animal & Plant Sciences, MU Informatics Institute, and Genetics Area Program, University of Missouri-Columbia, 2019-present
+- Professor, Division of Animal Sciences, Division of Plant Science & Technology, MU Institute for Data Science and Informatics, University of Missouri-Columbia, 2019-present

 - Associate Professor, Divisions of Animal & Plant Sciences and MU Informatics Institute, University of Missouri-Columbia, 2012-2019

 - Associate Professor, Computer Science Department, Georgetown University , 2011-2012